 LUCL has a longstanding tradition in the study of the world’s languages and features unique linguistic expertise.
 Current theoretical insights are combined with modern experimental methods in its research profile area ‘Language Diversity in the World’.
 Researchers from our six umbrella research groups are experts in their respective fields but equally find innovative ways of collaborating with other fields and disciplines.

 The Faculty of Humanities is rich in expertise in fields such as philosophy, religious studies, history, art history, literature, linguistics and area studies covering nearly every region of the world.
 With its staff of 995, the faculty provides 27 master’s and 25 bachelor’s programmes for over 7,000 students based at locations in Leiden and in The Hague.
 For more information: https://www.universiteitleiden.nl/en/humanities.

 Terms and conditions

 We offer an 1 fte temporary appointment of one year.
 This position may lead to a permanent appointment depending on good performance.
 Salary ranges from € 3,974.- to € 5,439.- gross per month (pay scale 11) based on fulltime employment in accordance with the Collective Labour Agreement for Dutch Universities and commensurate with qualifications and experience.
 Depending on qualifications, you may start at the appropriate step in scale 10 until you fully meet the requirements for scale 11 as specified by the Faculty of Humanities, particularly with regard to the number of years of relevant work experience.
-The intended starting date is 1 January 2023.
+The starting date will be as soon as possible.